xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

 ++++++++++++++++++++++++++++++++

    #.
 Open xTIMEcomposer, then open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
-Locate the ``'Slicekit GPIO Ethernet Combo Demo'`` item in the xSOFTip Broswer window and drag it into the Project Explorer window in the xTIMEcomposer.
+Locate the ``'Slicekit GPIO Ethernet Demo'`` item in the xSOFTip Broswer window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends (in this case, module_ethernet_board_support, module_i2c_master, module_webserver) to be imported as well.
    #.
 Click on the ``Slicekit GPIO Ethernet Demo`` item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorials, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.